Waikato and Bay of Plenty high schools in lockdown

 "The school has been locked down and cordons are in place.
 Police are at the scene making an assessment."

-The email to the Te Puke High School parent states the school was advising parents it had advised them the school was going into lockdown.
+The email to the Te Puke High School parent states the school was advising parents the school was going into lockdown.

 It said parents wouldn't be able to contact their children as they had been instructed not to use their phones until they "received the all clear".